valohai/output-metadata-example/README.md

 This is an example of how to use a single metadata file for all execution outputs instead of creating an individual sidecar file for each output.

+This has benefits when you have many outputs, as parsing a single file is faster than parsing many files, and one file also takes up less storage than many very small files.

 ## Prerequisites

 To run this project as-is, you need Python 3.9 or later installed on your system.